sanjoy/playingwithpointers.com/_posts/2015-8-16-deopt-states-are-continuations.markdown

 # conclusion

-In concluding, I think delimited continuations form an elegant semantic model for describing VM states.
+I think delimited continuations form an elegant semantic model for describing VM states.
 In the future I plan to spend some time trying to come up with optimizations and simplifications that can be done on VM states as first class objects based on this interpretation.

 [^graal]: Duboscq, Gilles, Thomas Würthinger, and Hanspeter Mössenböck.
 "Speculation without regret: reducing deoptimization meta-data in the Graal compiler."
 Proceedings of the 2014 International Conference on Principles and Practices of Programming on the Java platform: Virtual machines, Languages, and Tools.
 ACM, 2014.